Morphisms of Berkovich curves and the different function: Combinatorial Riemann-Hurwitz formula

 \subsubsection{Combinatorial graphs}

-Throughout section \ref{combsec}, a {\em graph} $\Gamma$ means a combinatorial graph $(V,E)$ that may contain loops, where $V$ is the set of vertices and $E$ is the set of edges.
+Throughout section \ref{combsec}, a {\em graph} $\Gamma$ means a combinatorial graph $(V,E)$ that may contain loops (i.e. edges whose both endpoints coincide), where $V$ is the set of vertices and $E$ is the set of edges.
 We will only consider finite graphs.
 A morphism of graphs $\varphi\:\Gamma'\to\Gamma$ is a pair of maps $\varphi_E\:E'\to E$ and $\varphi_V\:V'\to V$ compatible with the incidence relation.